 There will be times when you decide on going for a hike and need a travel daypack to store the items you should carry with you.

-Day packs come in a variety of sizes and styles so get one that you love and you’ll get plenty of use out of it while on your road trip.
+Daypacks come in a variety of sizes, so choose a daypack for your travels that you know you will love and you’ll get plenty of use out of it while on your road trip.

 SUMMER ROAD TRIP PACKING LIST